Amazon drivers claim

 Our leading employment and discrimination lawyers believe now is the time to challenge this unfair treatment and ensure drivers receive the rights they deserve.
 That’s why we’re asking Amazon drivers to join the claim and take legal action against Amazon and its delivery network.
 If successful, Amazon delivery drivers across the UK may be entitled to over £10,500 in compensation.

-If you currently drive or recently drove for Amazon in the last 10 weeks via a Delivery Service Partner (DSP), you may be eligible to join the claim.
+✅ Currently drive or recently drove for Amazon in the last 10 weeks via a Delivery Service Partner (DSP).

 We believe drivers should receive the maximum pay they missed out on as self-contractors.
 That’s why we’re claiming holiday pay for the entire time you worked for Amazon, not just two years’ back pay.